meg768/rss-parser-emitter/README.md

 # rss-parser-emitter

-An emitter based on the [rss-parser](https://www.npmjs.com/package/rss-parser) module.
+An event emitter based on the [rss-parser](https://www.npmjs.com/package/rss-parser) module.
 It emits events when RSS feeds publish new information.

 ## Installation